suri-codes/personal_website/src/content/blog/02-GasGasGas/index.md

 Rememer that our encoding represents a Dot as a single **0** bit, so I'll be choosing E as our ideal letter.

-We can also posit that Encoding 3 is faster for this usecase since there are no dashes, so I modified the code to handle that.
+Also we can posit that Encoding 3 is faster for this usecase since there are no dashes.

 Finally, Lets try it!